michaelheckmann/astro-cloudflare-cms/README.md

 # Astro Cloudflare CMS

-This is a boilerplate for setting up simple CMS together with an Astro site.
+This is a boilerplate for setting up a simple CMS together with an Astro site.

 ## Features